Overdraft Protection: The Real Pros and Cons

 - Pay attention to your account: Most people don’t use checks anymore, but that doesn’t mean you don’t still have to balance your checkbook.
-Pay attention to your account and make sure you have enough to cover your purchase before you go to the store or checkout line.
+Pay attention to your account balances and make sure you have enough to cover your purchase before you go to the store or checkout line.

 - Avoid overdraft protection temptation: If you feel that you’re not disciplined enough to use this service responsibly, ask your financial institution to turn it off for the checking account you use the most.
 Turning off the overdraft protection for debit card transactions may save you lots of money over the year.